 You’ll want to start off your day with a good breakfast which most hotels will offer including ours at Eri Hotel.

-Next order of business will be to sort out your vehicle situation.
+Next order of business in this 2 day Paros itinerary will be to sort out your vehicle situation.
 During low season, it’s completely fine to show up and figure things out once you get there but during its peak (July and August), I wouldn’t chance it.
 The company I’d recommend is called Karent and they have an office right along the main street that follows the coast in Parikia.
 Since Eri Hotel is close enough, they’ll be able to drop the car off and do the paper work at the hotel.
 The cost for a tiny economy manual transmission car for 2 days was 52€ to give you an idea.

 Once you’ve got your wheels, it’s time to head out to explore the island.
 While there can be a lot of ground to cover, I’d suggest focusing on the northern part of the island because there’ll be plenty to do there and you shouldn’t feel pressure to do the full ring road.

 First head up to left arm of the northern coast and drive right up to Paros Park.
 This is where you’ll see the open-air amphitheater and the Agios Ioannis monastery across the water.
 If you’re feeling active, you can do one of the 3 hikes in Paros Park to see the Russian Batteries, lighthouse, or awesome panoramic views.
 If you’re just here to take a quick peek as we were, check out the Monastiri and neighbouring beaches before hitting the road again.

 Another beach that you’ll encounter is Kolymbithres Beach which is quite popular because of its unique rock formations, the multiple tavernas surrounding, plenty of beach chairs, and a beautiful backdrop of the mountains behind.
 Since we had to keep things moving along, we took photos here and decided to keep moving.